sovrin-foundation/SGF-v3/sbu/docs/gf_controlled/endorser_top.md

 In performing its Endorser Services, Transaction Endorser MUST:

 1. Comply with all relevant DIBE Consortium Ledger Access Policies.
-2. Follow any additional guidelines published by the Consortium Technical Governance Board on the DIBE Consortium website or github site.
+2. Follow any additional guidelines published by the Technical Governance Board on the DIBE Consortium website or github site.

 © 2019 by DIBE Consortium.
 This work is licensed under the Creative Commons Attribution-